 Are Gambling Winnings Taxable?

 Ask yourself: do I make a living from gambling?
-If the answer is yes, then you must declare your earnings as income and pay taxes on it.
+If the answer is yes, then you must declare your earnings as income and pay taxes on them.

 Most Canadians don't gamble for a living, so their winnings are generally considered to be occasional or windfall gains.
 As such, the vast majority of Canadian gamblers do not need to pay taxes on their winnings.
 Paragraph 40(2)(f) of the Income Tax Act states that all income from gambling is not taxable if you are not a pro gambler.

-Even if you won big and hit a massive jackpot, you still don't have to pay taxes on it.
-This is true for all forms of gambling, including lottery tickets, slot machines, bingo games, poker tournaments (we will talk more about it later) and casino table games.
+Even if you win big and hit a massive jackpot, you still don't have to pay taxes on it.
+This is true for all forms of gambling, including lottery tickets, slot machines, bingo games, poker tournaments (we will talk more about them later), and casino table games.

 Who Actually Pays Gambling Taxes in Canada?

 How many of them are there, you might ask?
 It is really difficult to say.
-According to some estimates, there are about 5000-10000 professional poker players in Canada (online + offline), and the number of sport betting pros is likely lower than that.
+According to some estimates, there are about 5000–10.000 professional poker players in Canada (online and offline), and the number of sports betting pros is likely lower than that.

 |Form of Gambling||Tax Status for Recreational Gamblers||Tax Status for Pros|